New York's 9th State Assembly district

 New York's 9th State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Republican Michael Durso since 2021.

 Geography

+2020s

+District 9 includes portions of Nassau and Suffolk counties.
+It includes portions of the towns of Oyster Bay, Babylon, and Islip, and most of the villages of Massapequa Park, North Amityville and Babylon.
+The district also includes the hamlets of North Babylon, West Babylon, West Islip, and portions of Fire Island and the Great South Bay.

+The district overlaps New York's 2nd and 3rd congressional districts, as well as the 4th and 8th districts of the New York State Senate.

+2010s

 District 9 includes portions of Nassau and Suffolk counties.
 It includes portions of the towns of Oyster Bay, Babylon, and Islip, and the villages of Massapequa Park, Babylon, and Brightwaters.
 The district also includes the hamlets of South Farmingdale, Massapequa, West Babylon, West Islip, and portions of Fire Island and the Great South Bay.